suitenumerique/hackdays2025/submissions/incubator-for-ai/README.md

 * Slack
 * Meet

+Claude Desktop required us to use a new protocol called MCP.
+MCP is in early stages of development and has lots of issues and doesnt not yet well integrate with the web framework used by `Docs`, we overcame this with a proxy service

 ## Challenges Overcome
 Setting up and getting to grips with an unknown codebase in a limited time.
 Getting semantic search working in Drive.